 When you install the packager service, the service starts automatically and continues to run.
 If for some reason the service is not running and the UI is not available at

 http/s://<packager server IP address>:port/instrumentation/, restart the service by running the restart script in the installation folder /opt/uftm/packager/.

 To uninstall the service, navigate to /opt/uftm/packager/ and run the uninstall script.

 If your Keychain password changes, or if you want to use a different certificate or provisioning profile, you need to update the packaging service.

 To update the service with a new Keychain password:

-1. Navigate to the singing service properties file /opt/UFTMobile/packager/conf/<service name>/conf/packager.properties and note the certificate, provisioning profile, and port that the service uses.
+1. Navigate to the signing service properties file /opt/UFTMobile/packager/conf/<service name>/conf/packager.properties and note the certificate, provisioning profile, and port that the service uses.

 2. In the packager installation folder /opt/UFTMobile/packager/ remove the signing service by running the remove_service.command.

 3. Add the signing service again by running add_new_service.sh in the scripts folder /opt/UFTMobile/packager/scripts/.